ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 * (foxriver76) introduce `allOn` state for groups
 * (foxriver76) `anyOn` and `allOn` are now controllable and act like the `on` state
-* (foxriver76) when native turn on/off behaviour is used, the brightness change of partially turned on groups will not turn the whole group on, like the hue app does instead it will only change the brightness of the currently turned on lamps
+* (foxriver76) when native turn on/off behaviour is used, the brightness change of partially turned on groups will not turn the whole group on, like the hue app does, instead it will only change the brightness of the currently turned on lamps

 ### 3.2.9 (2020-05-12)
 * (foxriver76) fixed issues on user creation